halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

     .. image:: images/BL00-Install.gif
         :alt: Install Blender Add-on

+•  item 1
+      • item 1.1
+      • item 1.2

 #.
 Import the JSON data into Blender

-   *.
-Press 'a' to select all, then press 'x' and click the delet button to clear the default elements.
+   * Press 'a' to select all, then press 'x' and click the delet button to clear the default elements.
-   *.
-Go to the File menu and select "TrackerJack AE Tracking Data (.json)" via the import command.
+   * Go to the File menu and select "TrackerJack AE Tracking Data (.json)" via the import command.
-   *.
-Locate the JSON file exported from After Effects
+   * Locate the JSON file exported from After Effects

 #.
 Press '0' to switch to the Camera view, or go to *View* -> *Cameras* -> *Active Camera*.